rdkcentral/ThunderNanoServices/FileTransfer/doc/FileTransferPlugin.md

 <a id="head_Scope"></a>
 ## Scope

 This document describes purpose and functionality of the FileTransfer plugin.
-It includes detailed specification about its configuration and methods provided.
+It includes detailed specification about its configuration.

 <a id="head_Case_Sensitivity"></a>
 ## Case Sensitivity